garylirocks/quickrefs/azure-sql-db.markdown

 - Manual Backup
   - Back up to attached disks or Blob storage
   - Use SSMS or SQL scripts

+## Authentication and authorization

+### Authentication

+Logins and users:

+- A **login** is an individual account in the `master` database, to which a user account in one or more databasese can be linked.
+Credential stored with the login in `master`.
+- A **user account** is an individual account in any database that may be, but not have to be, linked to a login.
+If not linked, credential is stored in the database.

+Auth methods:

+- SQL auth
+  - User account linked or not linked to a login
+- AAD auth

+When you deploy Azure SQL:

+- A SQL login created with specified name
+- This login has full admin permissions on all databases as a server-level principal
+- When you sign into a database with this login, it's matched to the `dbo` user account, which
+  - exists in every user database
+  - has all database permissions
+  - is member of the `db_owner` fixed database role

+### Authorization

+Managed using database roles and explicit permissions.

 ## Data security